Motion Capture Software | Autodesk

 Superalloy Interactive

-By recording human actions and using them to animate digital models, 3D artists bring deep realism to video game characters.
+By recording human actions and using them to animate digital models, 3D artists bring deep realism to video game (US site) characters.

 Image courtesy of Yosir El Hadidy